Changsung/RealmSwift-JSON/README.md

 ## Using RealmSwift-JSON

-You can specify the inbound and outbound JSON mapping with your model.
+Specify the inbound and outbound JSON mapping with the models.

     class card:Object {
         dynamic var id = ""